grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/02 Automated performance testing.md

 ---

 Performance testing automation is about establishing **a repeatable and consistent process that checks reliability issues** at different stages of development and release cycle.

-Performance testing automation does not remove the need to run tests manually.
 For instance, you could run performance tests from CI/CD pipelines and nightly jobs, or manually trigger load tests and monitor their impact in real-time.

+In performance testing, automation does not remove the need to run tests manually.
+It’s about planning performance tests as part of your Software Development Life Cycle (SDLC) for **continuous performance testing**.

-This guide provides general recommendations to help you plan and define a strategy for running automated performance tests as part of your Software Development Life Cycle (SDLC) for **continuous performance testing**:
+This guide provides general recommendations to help you plan and define a strategy for running automated performance tests:

 - Which tests to automate?
 - Which environment to test?